About the Artist

 1928 –1929:

-Begins showing his paintings at the Opportunity Gallery on West 56th Street in New York.
-He meets and begins lasting friendships with Milton Avery and Mark Rothko who also exhibit at the Gallery.
-Supports himself by working several odd jobs, such as sign painting, teaching at settlement houses, and summer camps.
+Gottlieb begins showing his paintings at the Opportunity Gallery on West 56th Street in New York.
+He meets and begins lasting friendships with Milton Avery and Mark Rothko who also exhibit at the gallery.
 Enters and is awarded first prize, along with the artist Konrad Cramer, in the Dudensing National Competition.
 His prize is a solo exhibition at the prestigious Dudensing Gallery on East 57th Street in Manhattan.
 Adolph Gottlieb meets Esther Dick at a party in Greenwich Village.

 1930:

-Rents a studio, which is occasionally shared with Barnett Newman, on East Broadway in Manhattan.
+Gottlieb rents a studio, which is occasionally shared with Barnett Newman, on East Broadway in Manhattan.
 His first solo exhibition opens at the Dudensing Gallery in New York on May 1.
 Gottlieb exhibits 18 paintings.
-The exhibition receives positive press notices in The Day and The New York Herald Tribune.

 1931 – 1932: